 After making this paste, you have two delicious Pad Prik Khing recipes you can use the paste for.
-Try these wildly popular recipes from my blog; Easy red curry green beans with shrimp and Pad Prik Khing recipe with pork belly.
+Try these wildly popular Thai curries from my blog; Easy red curry green beans with shrimp and Pad Prik Khing recipe with pork belly.
 So very tasty!

 Let's have a little Thai lesson before we get started.
-Prik in Thai means, chilis, and Khing mean ginger.
-Don't be fooled though, there's no GINGER in Prik Khing curry paste, and please don't use ginger as a substitute for galangal. (:
+Prik in Thai means chilis, and Khing means ginger.
+Don't be fooled, though.
+There's no GINGER in Prik Khing curry paste, and please don't use ginger as a substitute for galangal. (:

 What Is Prik Khing Curry Paste?

-The Prik Khing curry paste is made with ingredients similar to the Thai red curry paste.
-It has the foundational Thai curry paste ingredients like lemongrass, galangal, shallot, garlic, shrimp paste, and of course dried long chilis but no coriander or cumin seeds are used.
-This Prik Khing paste also uses kaffir lime leaves since most Prik Khing stir-fried recipes call for the use of this fragrant herb.
-The recipe is not the same without the leaves please don't skip it. (:
+The Prik Khing curry paste has ingredients similar to the Thai red curry paste.
+It has the foundational Thai curry paste key ingredients like lemongrass, galangal, shallot, garlic, shrimp paste, and dried long chilis, but no cumin or coriander seeds are used.
+This Prik Khing paste also uses kaffir lime leaves since most Prik Khing stir-fried recipes call for this fragrant herb.
+The recipe is not the same without the leaves.
+Please don't skip it. (:

-Pad Prik Khing stir-fries are some of my favorite curries because not only is it easy, but the distinct flavor of the kaffir lime leaves brings this dish to life!
+Pad Prik Khing stir-fries are some of my favorite curries because it is easy, but the distinct flavor of the kaffir lime leaves brings this dish to life!

 Why Homemade Prik Khing Curry Paste?

-- You can control and heat and saltiness level when making homemade curry pastes!
+- You can control heat and saltiness levels when making homemade curry pastes!

-- Prik Khing curry paste is one of the more simple curry pastes you can make at home
+- Prik Khing curry paste is one of the more simple curries pastes you can make at home

-- The paste can be used for my very popular Easy red curry green beans with shrimp and Pad Prik Khing recipe with pork belly.
+- The paste can be used for my popular Easy Chinese long beans with shrimp and the Pad Prik Khing pork belly recipe.

 Ingredients for Making Authentic Prik Khing Curry Paste

-Below are the essential ingredients that need a little explanation and possible substitutes.
-To make authentic Thai red curry paste, these are the key ingredients you’ll need.
-Not all the ingredients are listed, check the recipe card below for a complete list.
-Find fresh or frozen items as best you can but stay away from dried or powdered forms when making most Thai curry pastes.
+Below are the main ingredients to make authentic Prik Khing homemade curry paste.
+Find fresh or frozen items as best you can, but avoid dried or powdered forms when making most Thai curry pastes.

 - Kaffir lime zest.
 Kaffir limes are difficult to find in the US.
 If you can't find them, use organic lime zest plus 3-4 Kaffir lime leaves.
 Key limes are great for making curry pastes if you can find them.
 Read more about Kaffir limes and leaves and substitute here.